anttisalonen/progbook/rst/sud3.rst

 * Line 7: We check whether the character is a dot or a zero.
 * Line 10: We check whether we've found a symbol for each cell in the puzzle.
 * Line 14: If we didn't find enough symbols of interest, then we cannot fill our array of cells any further and *throw an exception*: this effectively ends the current execution of the code and goes up the function call stack until a caller is found who *catches* the exception thrown.
 As we have no code to catch the exception, this effectively prints the error message on the screen and terminates the program.

+.. topic:: Digression: What do you mean, "subtract the ASCII value"?

+  You may remember from the section "C and strings" that ASCII is a mapping between characters and numbers.
+Our variable 'c' is a character, but also a number.
+E.g. the character '3' is equivalent to the number 51 in ASCII.
+Hence, by subtracting 48 ('0') from 'c' we end up at the number which the ASCII character represents.
+By pushing the result of this subtraction to the std::vector<int> we implicitly convert the result to an int.

 *Exercise*: Implement the above function.
 Fill out the correct code for the TODOs such that the return variable is updated correctly and returned.
 See if you can run it without an exception being thrown with the example input from above.